trizzle21/Datathon2016/README.md

 # Datathon2016
-Predictive Data Usage using Kalman Filter and PCR on CellTowers
+Predictive Data Usage using Linear Prediction, Kalman Filter and PCR on CellTowers

 ## Table of Contents